jeanetsai/Charts/000_Project_management.md

 share with management and internal stakeholders archive for future reference and projects

-058 Goodbye

-Source: PM for creative projects
+Source: PM 4 creative projects